Level Setting Expectations for Purchasing Local Meat in Bulk

 By: CommonGround Nebraska Volunteer Katy Wolff

-Understandably, only some have easy access to local meat and conventionally raised livestock.
+Understandably, some consumers may only have access to conventionally raised meat.
 Commercial products on grocery store shelves are still a great option to provide your family with healthy, nutrient-packed protein sources.
-However, if you are contemplating buying bulk meat, there are several considerations and preparations to make before fully committing, including 1) Timing, 2) Investment, 3) Cut Sheet, 4) Pounds Returned and 5) Storage.
+However, if you are contemplating shopping and buying local, bulk meat, there are several considerations and preparations to make before fully committing, including 1) Timing, 2) Investment, 3) Cut Sheet, 4) Pounds Returned and 5) Storage.

 Realistic Timing

 Local producers and ranchers may or may not have an animal ready to go the day you inquire about purchasing meat from them.
 Customers may need to wait until the animal is adequately mature and finished to provide a quality product, which could take weeks or even months.
-Further, appointments at local processors can take a lot of work to come by, especially over the summer during the county fair season, so it may be a while until there is an opening at the meat locker.
+Next, a processor or butcher is needed to harvest, fabricate and package the product.
+Appointments at local processors can be hard to come by, especially over the summer months during the county fair season, so it may be a while until there is an opening at the meat locker.
 Therefore, you should be prepared to wait before you get your meat.

 Prepare for the Investment